freesurfer-rge/linesidecabinet/README.md

-# linesidecabinet
+# Lineside Cabinet
-Holds driver for lineside items for model railways
+This project is for driving model railway electronics, such as turnout motors and track circuits.
+It does not provide interlocking.